WHO WE ARE

 • Private Circles

 Invite your own friends to a circle for a special occasion (birthday, baby shower, graduation) or plan an offsite event for your business or creative team to build rapport.
-You may choose a theme for the circle, such as intimacy, mothering, creativity, or decision-making. $400 for ten women for two hours.
+You may choose a theme for the circle, such as intimacy, mothering, creativity, or decision-making. $400 for ten people for two hours.

 Contact us to arrange a date with us first, assemble your friends, and then add Private Circle to your cart.